MclainSMT/mclainsmt-cli-prompt/README.md

 ## **Unit Testing**

-**mclainsmt-cli-prompt** was designed, implemented, and tested on a Windows 10 machin, running Node v12.13.1.
+**mclainsmt-cli-prompt** was designed, implemented, and tested on a Windows 10 machine, running Node v12.13.1.

-We strongly suggest that you run the provided unit tests to make sure that every thing will work as expected for your particular platform.
+We strongly suggest that you run the provided unit tests to make sure that every thing will work as expected for the platforms your targeting.

 Make sure you install 'mocha' first...
 ~~~javascript